MA, HCPC - Art Psychotherapist, BAAT Member

 Specialist Mental Health Practitioner within the NHS Child and Adolescent Mental Health Services (CAMHS).

-Trained Affair Recovery Group Leader facilitating an Online support programme for couples who find themselves in crisis due to infidelity.
+Trained Affair Recovery Group Leader facilitating Online support programmes for couples who find themselves in crisis due to infidelity.
 These groups are comprised of married couples that are attempting to save their marriage and work through the wounds created by infidelity.
 EMS Online groups provide a combination of support and education.
 These groups meet once a week via telephone conference call for an hour and a half for a total of 13 weeks.
 The calls are facilitated by a trained Affair Recovery Leader.
-I also facilitate weekly group calls for the betrayed spouse whose marriage has broken down due to the infidelity.
+I also facilitate weekly group calls for the betrayed spouse whose marriage has broken down due to infidelity.